 “You can’t manage salespeople if you haven’t sold yourself,” said Omar Koukaz, a high-tech sales veteran and business adviser.
 The U.S. Bureau of Labor Statistics supports this notion — sales managers typically enter the career from other sales jobs or related occupations, like purchasing agent.

 Besides setting goals and analyzing data, you’ll need to understand your sales pipeline and how to optimize it.
-Pipedrive’s Sales Pipeline Academy outlines the sales pipeline, which consists of every phone call, meeting, email and sales conversation you’ve had with your contacts during a sales cycle.
+Pipedrive’s Sales Pipeline Course outlines the sales pipeline, which consists of every phone call, meeting, email and sales conversation you’ve had with your contacts during a sales cycle.
 But not every conversation will result in a sale.
 If your typical sales cycle is six weeks, take note of the prospects that fall outside that scope.
 Use this awareness to calculate your sales close ratio.